 How He Knows it’s Working

-Dr. Hynes identifies four benefits of recess that have transferred from the playground to the classroom.
+Dr. Hynes identifies four ways that the benefits of recess in school have transferred from the playground to the classroom.

 “For the first time in the day, students choose what they want to do.”
 This increases student empowerment and their opinion of school as a whole.